 So writing perfect resumes is something that the Arielle Exectutive team does every day.

 So you’d probably default to The Very Best of Prince.

 If you’re an experienced professional, your resume strategy should be no different.

-My team typically details between 3 and 6 of the most recent and relevant roles from the past 10 to 15 years, listing earlier career history in a summary section that includes titles, organisations, and tenure.
+My team typically details between three and six of the most recent and relevant roles from the past 10 to 15 years, listing earlier career history in a summary section that includes titles, organisations and tenure.

 We also take the ‘Russian Doll’ approach.
 This means we give your more recent roles the most coveted resume real estate, versus those further back in time.

 You and your career are a dynamic story that’s always evolving.
-That becomes more interesting and intricate with each year, role and professional win that comes and goes.
+That becomes more interesting and intricate with each year, role and professional victory that comes and goes.